 As she reflected on her time in the program, she recalled her experience in one of her first evaluation courses, taught by former RGK Center director Dr. Peter Frumkin.
 Through this course, she learned to question the reason behind collecting certain data and the importance of clarifying how the evaluation findings will be used to inform decision-making.

-In addition to her position at the Hogg Foundation, Emily founded Strategic Inquiry, LLC with the hope of collaborating with nonprofits and the philanthropic sector in order to make meaningful investments (both time and money) that improve outcomes and support the health and wellbeing in our communities.
+In addition to her position at the Hogg Foundation, Emily recently founded a consulting practice, Strategic Inquity, LLC.
 Get in contact with Emily by reaching out on LinkedIn or emailing her at email@example.com / Emily@strategicinquiry.org.